countolaff/CachetHQ-lang/README.md

 # CachetHQ-lang
-It is the translation of the Spanish language for Cachet.
+This is the translation of the Spanish language for Cachet.
+If you have any suggestions, just tell me.

+I use the language in the https://crowdin.com/project/cachet.